Smith College: Early history

+During the 1920s, two students at the college went missing: junior Alice Corbett disappeared on November 13, 1925, and was never found; freshman Frances Smith disappeared on January 13, 1928—her body was recovered from the Connecticut River months later.

-By 1915–16, the student enrollment was 1,724, and the faculty numbered 163.
-Today, with some 2,600 undergraduates on campus and 250 students studying elsewhere, Smith is the largest privately endowed college for women in the country.
+By 2010, the school had 2,600 undergraduates on campus and 250 students studying elsewhere.
+The campus landscape now encompasses 147 acre and includes more than 1,200 varieties of trees and shrubs.
+Smith is the largest privately endowed college for women in the United States.

 United States Naval Reserve Midshipmen's School

 The United States Naval Reserve Midshipmen's School at Smith College was training grounds for junior officers of the Women's Reserve of the U.S. Naval Reserve (WAVES) and was nicknamed "USS Northampton".
 On August 28, 1942, a total of 120 women reported to the school for training.

 21st century

-On December 10, 2012, the Board of Trustees announced Kathleen McCartney had been selected as the 11th president of Smith College, effective July 1, 2013.

 In April 2015, the faculty adopted an open-access policy to make its scholarship publicly accessible online.

+On September 15, 2022, the Board of Trustees announced Sarah Willie-LeBreton had been selected as the 12th president of Smith College, effective July 1, 2023.

+In June 2025, a conservative watchdog group sued the school for alleged Title IX violations, arguing that the school's policy of admitting transgender women but not transgender men discriminated against biological females who changed genders.

 Presidents

 Smith has been led by 11 presidents and two acting presidents.
 (Elizabeth Cutter Morrow was the first acting president of Smith College and the first female head of the college, but she did not use the title of president.)
 For the 1975 centennial, the college inaugurated its first woman president, Jill Ker Conway, who came to Smith from Australia by way of Harvard and the University of Toronto.
-Since President Conway's term, all Smith presidents have been women, with the exception of John M. Connolly's one-year term as acting president in the interim after President Simmons left to lead Brown University.
+Since President Conway's term, all Smith presidents have been women, with the exception of John M. Connolly's one-year term as acting president in the interim after President Ruth Simmons left to lead Brown University.